Nikhila-KS/Donation_App/README.md

 <h6> PROJECT DESCRIPTION: </h6>
 Donation App is an app to simplify and expidite the donation process .In current scenario where the entire process of donation process is scattered and unorganized, our app is a resolve.
 It makes all the information related to recent and upcoming college drives accessible at one place, allowing easy search and increased participation.
 Descriptions to each drive are available for detailed insights to the drive.
+Users can resigter for the drives using the app itself.
 A personalized experience is created with the login and signup feature.